winrevive/win7-sp2/README.md

 ### Q: Why don't you include ESU updates?
 A: ESU updates will be rolled out by Microsoft until 2026, and unfortunately adding ESU updates will be time consuming as ti requires us to make new releases every time a batch of ESU updates gets rolled out.
 ### Q: Why VxKex instead of the dotexe1337 Windows 7 Extended Kernel?
-Q: VxKex is safer than dotexe's extended kernel as it relies on external DLLs.
+A: VxKex is safer than dotexe's extended kernel as it relies on external DLLs.
 ### Q: Does this include custom integrated GPU dri-
 A: **NO**
 ## Credits